 - 1 ½ tablespoons capers, drained and rinsed

-- 14 ounces whole peeled tomatoes
+- 14 ounces whole peeled tomatoes, good quality

 - Salt

-- ¼ cup fresh basil, chiffonade; or parsley
+- ¼ cup fresh basil, chiffonade | or parsley

-- ¼ cup freshly grated parmigiano-reggiano cheese, optional; omit for vegan version
+- ¼ cup freshly grated parmigiano-reggiano cheese, optional | omit for vegan version

 - 6 ounces dried spaghetti, or penne